-This is the simplest way, and does not require patching or recompiling Exim.
-The normal route is to accept the mail and then set up some kind of router which passes the mail to an external scanner (typically SpamAssassin).
-This has been covered in detail before by many people (including on the exim-users list), and details on how to set it up can be found at the following URL:
+This is the "old fashioned" way, that was commonly used a number of years ago.
+The normal route is to accept the mail and then set up some kind of router which passes the mail to an external scanner (typically SpamAssassin), then re-inject back into Exim.
+This has been covered in detail before by many people (including on the exim-users list), and details on how to set it up with SpamAssassin used to be found at the following URL, although as at November 2006 it seems to be dead:

-http://dman.ddts.net/~dman/config\docs/exim4\spamassassin.html
+http://dman.ddts.net/~dman/config_docs/exim4_spamassassin.html